 Solid dosage formulations: density, porosity and pore size from powder to tablet

-Development and manufacturing of pharmaceutical solid dosage formulations is an interesting particle engineering problem involving physicochemical surface properties and macroscopic behaviors.
-Often, controlling the manufacturing process is missing certain vital statistics about the raw materials, both active ingredients and excipients.
-The porosity and pore size distribution of the voids between powder particles is a function of particle shape, size, packing and applied pressure.
+The development and manufacture of pharmaceutical solid dosage formulations is an interesting particle engineering problem involving physicochemical surface properties and macroscopic behaviors.
+Often, control of the manufacturing process is affected by the lack of certain vital statistics about the raw materials – both active ingredients and excipients.
+The porosity and pore size distribution of the voids between powder particles is a function of particle shape, size, packing, and applied pressure.

-In this webinar, you will learn how to measure the pore properties through particle enlargement (granulation), low pressure compression (e.g., ribbons), and high pressure compaction (tableting).
+In this webinar, you will learn how to measure pore properties through particle enlargement (granulation), low-pressure compression (e.g. ribbons), and high-pressure compaction (tableting).